 Communication used to be limited to class time and planned study groups.
 Now, contacting your teacher with a question, connecting with classmates for a group discussion, and keeping up to date on classwork after an absence is a mere click away.
 Students can effortlessly communicate with their teachers and peers from anywhere, and vice versa!

 #4 - More Students Are Opting for Online Classes

 Over one third of students are taking at least some of their classes online, with a total of 6.3 million students in the US taking at least one online class in 2016.
 The shift to online courses is continuing to grow and is expected to continue flourishing alongside advances in online learning.

 #5 - Acceptance of Online Learning Has Grown

-For years, online learning programs were looked down by educators and employers.
+For years, online learning programs were looked down on by educators and employers.
 The worries were not unfounded, but mainly stemmed from online programs lacking accreditation or association with a trusted university.
 Now, many esteemed colleges also offer distance learning programs and blended classes.
-Two thirds of educators now believe online courses can be equally valuable as those conducted in a traditional classroom setting.
+Two-thirds of educators now believe online courses can be equally as valuable as those conducted in a traditional classroom setting.